ahxt/NeuACF/README.md

 For more information, visit the webpage http://www.shichuan.org

 #### Note
-A clearer code  will be available
+A clearer code  will be available later